rsmp-nordic/rsmp_core/rst/rsmp.rst

 Purpose
 -------
-The purpose with this guideline is to define the format and function of the signal exchange list.
-This guideline works as a 'best practice' and does not define requirements.
+The purpose with this appendix is to define the format and function of the signal exchange list.
+This appendix works as a 'best practice' and does not define requirements.

 Scope
 -----
-The scope of this guideline is signal exchange list (SXL) which plays a central role for the function of RSMP.
+The scope of this appendix is signal exchange list (SXL) which plays a central role for the function of RSMP.
 It is recommended to read this document to get a deeper understanding of for instance implementation of the RSMP and when designing a new SXL.